What is Binge Drinking?

 - Don’t regret things that they say or do while under the influence of alcohol.

-The difficulty in diagnosing social drinking is that many persons who may qualify to be considered alcoholics are likely in denial about the severity of their addiction.
+The difficulty in diagnosing social drinking is that many people who could be considered alcoholics are likely in denial about the severity of their addiction.
 The transition from social into binge drinking can occur over a long period of time, and the individual is often unaware or unwilling to acknowledge this change.
 It is only when they are forced to make a change that the problem truly becomes apparent.

-Binge Drinkers are considered as the transitional phase between social drinkers and legitimate alcoholics.
+Binge drinkers are considered as the transitional phase between social drinkers and legitimate alcoholics.
 Binge drinkers can be considered as anyone who surpasses the consumption limits for healthy drinking outlined by the NIAAA.
-However, they may also qualify according to other signs, such as:
+Signs that someone could be a binge drinker include:

 - Lapses in work or home responsibilities

 - Feeling that they can only have fun by getting drunk

 - Continued or involuntary alcohol use despite negative consequences

 - Alcohol usage leading into dangerous or negative situations

 Binge drinkers may be able to function in work and life to a variable degree, but it is likely that they cannot sustain their continued alcohol usage.
 If their patterns of usage continue, they run the chance of their body adapting to the high levels of alcohol within their bloodstream.
 If this occurs, then they are more likely to continue abusing alcohol, due to the negative side effects that occur when alcohol is no longer present in their body.
 This is what constitutes a chemical addiction.